Hatch, Animal Health, and McIntire-Stennis Research Projects

 The five-year project initiations, annual reports, and final reports are managed electronically via the Research, Education, and Extension project online reporting tool (REEport).
 REEport is NIFA’s grant and formula project initiation and reporting system, building on and replacing the CRIS web forms system.
 It implements the Research Performance Progress Report (RPPR), a standard progress report format that all Federal research agencies are required to use for research grant reporting.
 The REEport Website can be accessed at http://portal.nifa.usda.gov/.
 ARP will submit the project electronically through the Project Initiation module, however faculty will need to prepare online and submit an Annual Progress Report plus a Final Report at the end of the 5-year period.

-The office of Agricultural Research at Purdue is responsible for ensuring that Purdue University faculty members comply with Hatch peer-review procedures and for the quality of reporting submitted to REEport.
+The office of Agricultural Research is responsible for ensuring that Purdue University faculty members comply with Hatch peer-review procedures and for the quality of reporting submitted to REEport.

 The following resource documents may be helpful to faculty members: